ibm-cloud-docs/satellite/location-host.md

 ## {{site.data.keyword.satelliteshort}} location overview
 {: #loc-overview}

 To set up a {{site.data.keyword.satelliteshort}} location, you must first create the location, add hosts to it, and then create the location control plane.
-If you use a quick start template (Schematics template), some of these steps are done for you automatically.
+If you use a quick start template (Schematics template), some steps are done for you automatically.
 {: shortdesc}

 ![High level process overview.](/images/sat_location_overview.svg "High-level overview of a Satellite location"){: caption="High-level overview of a Satellite location" caption-side="bottom"}